mjdominus/git-util/README.md

 `git-log`, and then emits the filenames, and only the filenames, that have been changed in the selected commits.
 By default this lists the changed files in reverse chronological order.
-I have an alias, `git mine`, which means `git what-changed --author=mjd`, which lists the files I have recently touched.
+I have an alias, `git myfiles`, which means `git what-changed --author=mjd`, which lists the files I have recently touched.

 `git-whats` records a description for a branch, or prints a previously